displaycoffee/personal/wordpress/wp-content/plugins/custom-stuff/readme.txt

 == Installation ==

+In WordPress, do the following:

+1. Plugins > Add New.
+2. Click on "Upload Plugin" button.
-Upload and install the plugin.
+3. Activate the plugin.

 == Changelog ==